 Make sure you have enough sunscreen for the duration of your trip, and remember that sunscreen is most likely cheaper where you live than at that remote destination you are going to.
 I always like to bring a SPF 50 lotion to use as a first layer and apply a water resistant zinc paste on my nose and on top of my cheek bones—especially when surfing at high noon.
 Don’t forget to get a lip balm as your lips will burn under the strong sun.
 Some people apply zinc to their lips but I found out the wrong way that it will dry your lips and force them to break, often creating gnarly blisters that take forever to heal.

 One important consideration if you are going somewhere with live coral is to make sure your sunscreen is reef safe.
 Our coral reefs are disappearing at an alarming rate and we can do our part to protect them.

 Boardies and wetties

 Once you determine the water and weather temperature where you are going, you can start considering what to bring to surf in.
 A couple good pairs of boardshorts should be on any surfer’s packing list for a trip in the tropics.
 I always opt for a higher-end technical piece with 4-way stretch and a sealed pocket so I can keep my key safe at all times.
-For women, there are a number of great surf bikinis on the market that are made to stand up to the active demands of surfing.
+For women, there are a number of great surf bikinis or surf shorts on the market that are made to stand up to the active demands of surfing.